Mrucznik/samp-mruv-api-plugin/README.md

 Because this is a template, there are certain parts that use a placeholder as a project name.
 Do a find-and-replace (CTRL+Shift+F in most editors) across all files for the following:

-- `projectname`: your project name, should be lowercase and alphabetic only - is used in CMake project name, pawn.json repo name and in test files
+- `mruvapi`: your project name, should be lowercase and alphabetic only - is used in CMake project name, pawn.json repo name and in test files
-- `PROJECTNAME`: your project name but all uppercase - is used in preprocessor macros for include guards
+- `MRUVAPI`: your project name but all uppercase - is used in preprocessor macros for include guards

 Also rename `PAWN_INCLUDE.inc` to your project's preferred include name and edit `test/gamemodes/test.pwn` for the new include filename.